fadhil-riyanto/www.fadev.org/source/index.rst

 Fadhil Journal
 ============================

-**Fadhil Riyanto**, (real-name), a.k.a `Fadhil DEV (fadev)` is a self-taught system programmer (also backend programmer in some case) live in Indonesian, This is some short & dirty tutorial about computer science and litte about math.
+**Fadhil Riyanto**, (real-name), a.k.a `Fadhil DEV (fadev)` is a self-taught system programmer (also backend programmer in some case) living in Indonesia.
+This is some short & dirty tutorial about computer science and a little about math.

 .. note::
    I believe, this piece of information is a building block to become ``Signed-off-by: Fadhil Riyanto <fadhil.riyanto@intel.com>``